clbarnes/frame_annotator/README.md

   - Marking the onset and end of an event at the same frame will remove both annotations
 - Press Space to see which events are currently in progress
 - Press Enter to see the table of results in the console
-- Press Backspace to see the current frame number
+- Press Backspace to see the current frame number and contrast thresholds
+- Ctrl + s to save
+- Ctrl + h to show this message

 positional arguments:
   infile                Path to multipage TIFF file to read

 optional arguments:
-  -h, --help            show this help message and exit --outfile OUTFILE, -o OUTFILE
+  -h, --help            show this help message and exit --write_config WRITE_CONFIG
+                        Write back the complete config to a file at this path --outfile OUTFILE, -o OUTFILE
-                        Path to save a CSV to
-  --fps FPS             Maximum frames per second --cache CACHE         Approximately how many frames to cache
+                        Path to CSV for loading/saving --config CONFIG       Path to TOML file for config --fps FPS             Maximum frames per second --cache CACHE         Approximately how many frames to cache --threads THREADS     number of threads to use for reading file --keys KEYS           Mapping from event name to key, in the format "forward=w,left=a,back=s,right=d"
 ```